Staff Therapists

 she/her | white | queer | cis

-Cecania believes therapy is a space for collaboration, honesty, and warm acceptance of exactly who you are.
-Cecania completed a Master’s degree in Social Work at the University of Washington where she was trained in individual and group therapy through the lens of deconstructing systems of oppression.
-Cecania’s orientation includes aspects of Internal Family Systems theory, psychodrama, and somatics as they align with individual interest.
-At UW she researched the sizeist patterns of the diagnosis and treatment of eating disorders, and completed internships at Sound Mental Health and MEND Seattle.
+Cecania believes therapy is a space for collaboration, curiosity, and warm acceptance of exactly who you are.
+Cecania completed a Master’s degree in Social Work at the University of Washington where she was trained in mental healthcare through the lens of deconstructing systems of oppression and has several years of experience in urgent and crisis intervention in community mental health and medical social work.
+As a therapist Cecania uses aspects of Internal Family Systems, Somatics, and Behavioral Activation as they align with your interest and needs.
+Cecania is a staff therapist and supervisor here at MEND, and also teaches part-time in the Social Work department at Seattle University.

 they/she | black native/afro-indigenous | shinnecock nation | bisexual | queer